 If you’ve got some straightening out to do (just like big girl Fergie), then do some sole- and soul-searching at Mt.
 Maculot in Cuenca, Batangas.
 It will surprisingly aid in ironing out all the unnecessary curls in your life.
-Trust the unfit, anxious, and broken-hearted girl right here.
-Chos.
+Trust me.

 Mt.
 Maculot is the first legit mountain I dared to climb.
-I was able to hike the Masungi Georeserve prior, but I only consider it as a conservation area offering a discovery trail and not a typical mountain with a summit to reach.
+I was able to hike the Masungi Georeserve prior, but it’s just a conservation area offering a discovery trail and not a typical mountain with a summit to reach.
 Anyway, like any other firsts, this one has given me so many learnings which make it really one for the books!

 So without further blah-blahs, let me share with you the 5 things I learned from climbing Mt.
 Maculot:

 1. You think you know, but you have no idea.